cfrancoeur/CV/CV.md

 >Volunteer undergraduate research assistant in the laboratory of Dr. Louisa Wu
 >Used the [Drosophila Genetics Research Panel](http://dgrp2.gnets.ncsu.edu/) to perform a genome-wide association study(GWAS) to find genes associated with the phagocytosis of fungi in *Drosophila melanogaster*

-**Nou lab, United States Department of Agriculture - Agricultural Research Service**
+**Nou Lab, United States Department of Agriculture - Agricultural Research Service**
 August 2012 - May 2014
 >Biological Science Aid in the Environmental Microbial and Food Safety laboratory of Dr. Xiangwu Nou
 >Investigated biofilm formation between *Ralstonia insidiosa* and foodborne pathogens, *Escherichia coli*, *Salmonella spp.*, and *Listeria monocytogenes*
 >Resulted in a publication (see below)

-**Martin lab, United States Department of Agriculture - Agricultural Research Service**
+**Martin Lab, United States Department of Agriculture - Agricultural Research Service**
 August 2011 - May 2012
 >High School Research Intern in the Invasive Insect Biocontrol and Behavior laboratory of Dr. Phyllis Martin
 >Investigated bacterial strains pathogenic to the brown marmorated stink bug using 16S rRNA sequencing, Biolog, and phenotypic tests (e.g. optimal growth conditions, hemolytic activity, urease production)